American Sign Language Resource Guide

 NCHAM serves as the National Resource Center for the implementation and improvement of comprehensive and effective Early Hearing Detection and Intervention (EHDI) systems.
 As a multidisciplinary Center, our goal is to ensure that all infants and toddlers with hearing loss are identified as early as possible and provided with timely and appropriate audiological, educational, and medical intervention.

-National Initiative for Children's Healthcare Quality (NICHQ)
+National Institute for Children's Healthcare Quality (NICHQ)

-Founded in 1999, the National Initiative for Children’s Healthcare Quality (NICHQ) is an independent, not-for-profit, quality improvement organization dedicated to achieving a world in which all children receive the high quality healthcare they need.
+Founded in 1999, the National Institute for Children’s Healthcare Quality (NICHQ) is an independent, not-for-profit, quality improvement organization dedicated to achieving a world in which all children receive the high quality healthcare they need.

 Observe, Understand and Respond: the O.U.R.
 Children's Safety Project